Purdue moves to No. 1 in AP Top 25, Alabama cracks top 5

 Purdue (10-0, 2-0 Big Ten) has made a steady climb after being unranked in the preseason, moving up to No. 5 by winning the Legacy tourney in Oregon.
 The Boilermakers were No. 4 last week, then blew out Hofstra and scratched out a 65-62 overtime win over Nebraska despite poor shooting and a quiet scoring afternoon by 7-foot-4 center Zach Edey.

-''Can you can you find a way to win a game when you don't shoot the ball well?
-We were able to do that,'' Purdue coach Matt Painter said.
+“Can you find a way to win a game when you don’t shoot the ball well?
+We were able to do that,” Purdue coach Matt Painter said.

 The Boilermakers hope this run at No. 1 will last longer than their last one.
 Purdue went to No. 1 for the first time in school history in Week 4 last season and promptly lost to Rutgers.